- 1 What is Let's Encrypt?

 Part 1: Save your Certificate Signing Request

 - Under "Commands" at the bottom, click on "Manage Secure Certificates."
-If this option is not there, your account is probably on a version 1 or version 2 server, which do not support certificates.
-In this case, click on "Upgrade to New System" instead to read about moving the account to a version 3 server.
+If this option is not present, your account is probably on a version 1 or version 2 server, which does not support certificates.
+In this case, click on "Upgrade to New System" instead for information about moving your account to a version 3 server.

 - If the bottom of the "Manage Secure Certificates" page says "No generated CSR on file," click on the green "Generate" button to generate one.

-- Paste that text into a text editor (normally Notepad in Windows or TextEdit in OSX).
+- Paste that text into a text editor (ex: Notepad in Windows or TextEdit in macOS).
 Save this as "www.example.com.csr" where "example.com" should be replaced by your actual domain name.
 If your account's primary domain is a subdomain (e.g. "secure.example.com"), use that subdomain instead of "www" (e.g. "secure.example.com.csr").
 The filename should always include either "www" or a subdomain.

 - Copy the CSR file into this new folder.